-And How We Created the Illusion of a Wider Doorway!
+And How to Create the Illusion of a Wider Doorway!

-When we bought our house the entire downstairs was beige.
+Like many homes built in the '90s, our entire house is beige.
 Not the worst color in the world, but because we are flanked by big trees on all sides the overall mood is very dark.

-I want to break down the interior doorway trim for you because I truly think it makes the doorway look bigger -- kinda like a Criss Angel mindfreak of the interior design world.
-To rewind for a hot minute, here's what the doorway looked like before construction began.
+Beefing up the interior doorway entailed a lot of little tricks – kind of like a Criss Angel mindfreak of the interior design world.
+To recap, here's what the doorway looked like when construction began.

 So I ripped off the builder grade trim.
-Per usual, my husband thought I was creating unnecessary work for myself.
+Per usual, my husband thought I was nuts.
 But I saw the potential for bigger and better, especially after being inspired by Cristina Garay's doorway renovation over at Remodela Casa.

 Here's what the backside of this same doorway looked like before construction.

-My process was very slow due to poor little Will dealing with reflux these last six months and my own severe sleep deprivation.
+My process was very slow due to my infant son dealing with reflux and my own severe sleep deprivation.
 But it's done and that's what matters.

 Interior Doorway Trim: The Install Process